k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/03_tdm_fabric_implementation_flow.md

-# TDM — Fabric Implementation Overview
+# TDM — Project Implementation Overview

 A TDM Fabric project includes the following:

 - [TDM Library](04_fabric_tdm_library.md).
 The TDM Library must be included in the TDM Fabric project.
-- Logical Units — business-driven entities and their related data are modeled into LUs like CRM, Billing, Ordering, etc. Each LU contains Broadway flows to delete or load entities from/to the target environment.
-In addition and LU contains data generation generation Broadway flows to generate rule-based synthetic entities
+- Logical Units — business-driven entities and their related data are modeled into LUs such as CRM, Billing, Ordering, etc. Each LU contains Broadway flows to delete or load entities from/to the target environment.
+In addition, an LU contains data generation Broadway flows to generate rule-based synthetic entities.
-- An environment setup — a process in which the source and target environments of the TDM are defined, and the connection details of interfaces and the Globals in each environment are set.
+- An environment setup — a process in which the source and target environments of TDM are defined, and the connection details of interfaces and Globals in each environment are configured.

-The implementation of TDM in Fabric involves several steps.
-The following illustration displays the main ones.
-All the steps are implemented in Fabric Studio except the Fabric Catalog step:
+Implementing a TDM project in Fabric Studio involves several steps.
+The following illustration highlights the main ones.
+All steps are implemented in Fabric Studio except for the Fabric Catalog step:

 ## 1. [TDM Library installation](/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md#tdm-development-environment-installation)